gilliorem/philosophers/README.md

 - Philosophers
 - a Timer

-*Let's not worry so much about the elements, for now, the idea is just to have a program runing for now !*
+*Let's not worry so much about all the elements, for now, the idea is just to have a program runing for now !*

 ```C
 #include <pthread.h> //pthread